SebastienConde/UNC-Empty-Classroom-Finder/README.md

 At the moment, this function has been tested with the 2024 Spring, Summer, and Fall SSBs.
 I'll be ensuring compatibility with the 2025 Spring SSB once it's released.

+# Dependencies

+This program requires Python3.
+Further dependencies include PyMuPDF and tqdm, which can be installed with pip3.

 # Usage

 Note that you'll have to download the SSB from UNC's website and replace the ```'pdf_file_goes_here'``` in ```PDFScraper.py``` with the pathname to the downloaded SSB file, ensuring